aayushbudania/ChitChat/README.md

 •Built using NodeJS and Express  <br />
 •User can chat with online members in the same Room  <br />
 •User can send his/her location using Geolocation API <br />
-•Hosted on heroku - https://aayush-chitchatapp.herokuapp.com/ <br />
+•Hosted on Railway - [aayush-chitchatapp.up.railway.app](https://aayush-chitchatapp.up.railway.app/) <br />